Public DNS Resolvers

 If you do not agree with these terms, you are advised to refrain from using these DNS servers.

-In cases where the DNS servers are unable to resolve a query from the local cache, the query will be forwarded to an external DNS resolver, specifically Quad9.
+In cases where the DNS servers are unable to resolve a query from the local cache, the servers rely on root hints to query the authoritative DNS hierarchy step by step, starting from the root servers.
+This ensures accurate and up-to-date responses while maintaining independence from external DNS providers.

 options {